Contact-Implicit Model Predictive Control: Controlling Diverse Quadruped Motions Without Pre-Planned Contact Modes or Trajectories: Introduction

-By incorporating the hard contact model into the DDP framework, the online discovery of new contact modes becomes possible.
-However, as outlined in~\citet{KarenLiu}, the optimizer is easily stuck to the initial contact condition, even when alternative contact modes could lead to a reduced total cost.
-These challenges arise from the strict linear complementarity constraint.
-Specifically, this constraint inherently preserves the contact state; for instance, in the contact case, the gradient directs towards maintaining zero contact velocity, thereby preventing contact breakage.
+Incorporating the hard contact model into the DDP framework enables the discovery of new contact modes.
+However, challenges arise due to the strict linear complementarity constraint, which tends to be stuck at the initial contact condition \citep{KarenLiu}.
+Specifically, in the contact case, the gradient directs towards maintaining zero contact velocity, thereby preventing contact breakage.
 To tackle this problem, we propose an analytical gradient based on relaxed complementarity constraints.
-As a result, the optimizer with the proposed gradient could achieve lower-cost solutions by facilitating the discovery of new contact modes, leading to lower-cost solutions outperforming the non-relaxed cases.
+This smooth gradient facilitates the discovery of new contact modes, leading to lower-cost solutions outperforming the non-relaxed cases.

-While the exploration of diverse contact modes enriches the motion repertoire, it does not necessarily guarantee real-world robot implementation.
-Absent explicit considerations for foot trajectory, resultant motions often manifest insufficient foot clearance, leading to issues such as minimal foot-lifting~\citep{Posa1} or prevalent scuffing~\citep{carius2019trajectory}.
-Additionally, the broader search space across various contact modes might produce undesired results, such as the three-leg walking motion of a quadruped robot.
-To refine these motions for practical use, we introduce differentiable cost terms designed to improve foot clearance, minimize foot slippage, and produce gait patterns without relying on periodic cost inputs.
+While exploring diverse contact modes enriches motion repertoire, it does not ensure real-world robot implementation.
+Absent explicit foot trajectory considerations, motions often manifest insufficient foot clearance, resulting in issues such as minimal foot-lifting~\citep{Posa1} or prevalent scuffing~\citep{carius2019trajectory}.
+Additionally, a broader search space across contact modes might produce undesired results, such as three-leg walking of a quadruped robot.
+To refine these motions for practical use, we introduce differentiable cost terms to enhance foot clearance, minimize foot slippage, and produce gait patterns without periodic cost inputs.

-Lastly, leveraging the MPC scheme within the proposed framework facilitates the simultaneous generation and execution of multi-contact motions.
-Each optimization is initialized using the prior solution trajectory for a consistent motion plan across subsequent MPC problems.
-However, the hybrid dynamics of the hard contact model lead to unstable initialization in the single shooting method, where the initialization relies solely on control input trajectories.
+Lastly, leveraging the MPC scheme within the proposed framework enables the simultaneous generation and execution of multi-contact motions.
+However, the hybrid dynamics of the hard contact model lead to unstable initialization in the single shooting method, when the initialization relies solely on the control trajectory of the prior solution.
 This hybrid dynamics can induce numerous deviations in contact modes throughout the motion plan, even from slight initial state discrepancies~\citep{Posa1}.
 To address this, we utilize the multiple shooting variant of DDP.
-This ensures a consistent motion plan despite initial state discrepancies by enhancing robustness with initialization using state-control trajectories.
+This ensures a consistent motion plan despite initial state discrepancies by enhancing robustness with state-control trajectory initialization.